What Contributes To Nursing Home Abuse?

 - Insufficient safety protocols: Every care facility should have detailed policies designed to keep patients safe and healthy.
 They should address the many situations that can result in harm to patients – including what to do in emergencies, when to enlist the help of a doctor or other more qualified professional, how to manage fall-risk and wander-risk patients, and how to safely transfer patients.

 At Ford, Dean & Rotundo, P.A., our Florida attorneys’ sole focus is on correcting these injustices.
-We help victims and their families seek accountability and compensation.
-Call our Miami office at (305) 670-2000 to schedule your free consultation with one of our lawyers.
+They help victims and their families seek accountability and compensation.
+Call us in Miami at 305-670-2000 to schedule your free consultation with one of our lawyers.